Understanding the Common Ratio in Geometric Sequences: A thorough look

 -

-Economics: Economic growth models may utilize geometric sequences to project GDP or inflation rates over time.
+Economics: Economic growth models may work with geometric sequences to project GDP or inflation rates over time.

 Common Mistakes and Misconceptions